Accessibility

 Background:

 Some companies offer web overlays for accessibility—code intended to automatically fix accessibility issues on websites.
-But permanent plug-ins currently on the market have not met the needs of people with disabilities.
-Over 600 accessibility experts, software developers and designers, and end users with disabilities have signed an Overlay Fact Sheet recommending people not rely on overlays: “We hereby advocate for the removal of accessiBe, AudioEye, UserWay, User1st, MK-Sense, MaxAccess, FACIL'iti, and all similar products and encourage the site owners who've implemented these products to use more robust, independent, and permanent strategies to making their sites more accessible.”
+But permanent plug-ins currently on the market do not meet the needs of people with disabilities.
+More than 825 accessibility experts, software developers and designers, and end users with disabilities have signed an Overlay Fact Sheet recommending people not rely on overlays.

 Recommendation: